AGameAnx/dok-repo/patches/jaraci.md

 ## Gaalsien carrier

 ### General stats
 > *Carriers should become a bit trickier to use in combat and carrier aggression should become a bit more punishable.
-Worth noting that these changes coinside with railgun nerfs, however.*
+Worth noting that these changes coincide with railgun nerfs, however.*

 * **Hitpoints:** `12500 => 11000`
 * **Armor:** ``40 => 35`